faw21/capstone-image-privatizer/README.md

 $ python3 run_face.py --radius=15 --image_dir=./images_demo/apink1.jpg
 ```

-### Install Nvidia driver, CUDA=10.0, and CUDNN>=7.6.5
-If you have not installed the CUDA and CUDNN, you can only execute the face detection model and pose estimation model using CPU, which is super slow.
-Install CUDA and CUDNN to your machine to get GPU support. **The Tensorflow-GPU 1.14.0 only works with CUDA 10.0**.

 ### Acquire dataset
 You can download the [2017 COCO Validation Dataset](http://images.cocodataset.org/zips/val2017.zip) and the corresponding [annotation](http://images.cocodataset.org/annotations/annotations_trainval2017.zip), which I used on this repo.
-You can also check out other versions of COCO dataset here: http://cocodataset.org/#download
+You can also check out other versions of COCO dataset here: http://cocodataset.org/#download.

+### Run other scripts
+At this point, you are good to go.
+Try the following scripts to evaluate human poses or detecting faces.
+For more information about those scripts, please see the comments inside the files.

 - **eval.py**: Evaluates human keypoints in the dataset.
 - **blur_entire_image.py**: Blurs the entire image within the dataset.